chr0nikler/chr0nikler.github.io/_drafts/how-i-went-from-delibitating-jumpers-knee-to-dunking.md

 Now comes my personal experience.

 First of all, stopping all sport is rough.
 Especially if it's your main social circle.
+If you are an athlete and this is your first major injury, it'll challenge your identity.
+If you feel empty without your sport, begin to isolate yourself from your teammates, or get angry because you feel like those who ask after your health are pitying you, then it's as I said.
+I've experienced this.
+But jumper's knee isn't career ending, so take heart.
+Regardless, you may want [to read this](https://playerdevelopmentproject.com/whats-next-a-perspective-of-athlete-identity/).

 I'm fortunate enough to have a twin who experienced the same issue previously, so I wasn't alone in the process.
 However, watching him play volleyball for our team while I watched from the sidelines was hard.
 But after having torn my ACL, I was familiar with the concept of stopping sport and how that would affect me.
 Like I said in the beginning, it's not a question of whether or not you'll be injured, but how you respond to the fact that you are injured.
 So I buckled up and decided I was in it for the long haul.

 After consuming all of Jake Tuura's three minute lectures on different aspects of fixing jumper's knee, I bought his book "Jumper's Knee Protocol" or has he refers to it, JKP.
 I combed through that too, and started to experiment with my rehab plan.
 I use the word "experiment" with great intention.